hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

 Besu takes what the accumulator tracks at the block and transaction level, compares the transaction's list of touched addresses to the block's list, and checks for conflicts.
+In particular:

-Besu identifies conflicts by checking whether a transaction has interacted with accounts modified by the block (that is, modified by previous transactions).
+1. Besu identifies conflicts by checking whether a transaction has interacted with accounts modified by the block (that is, modified by previous transactions).
-If a conflict is detected, Besu replays the transaction using cached data or data fetched from disk.
+2. If a conflict is detected, Besu replays the transaction using cached data or data fetched from disk.
-Each time a transaction is added to the block, Besu incorporates the transaction's tracked list into the block's list.
+3. Each time a transaction is added to the block, Besu incorporates the transaction's tracked list into the block's list.

 :::info Note
 The following are excluded from the conflict check:

 - Unchanged accounts read by the block.
 - Rewards given to the validator coinbase address at the end of each transaction.
   If these were considered, every transaction would conflict with the coinbase address.
   Besu identifies this address as a conflict only if it is accessed for reasons other than receiving